 The Company monitors its liquidity risk and maintains a level of cash and bank balances deemed adequate by management to finance the Company's operations and to mitigate the effects of fluctuations in cash flows.
 Typically, the Company ensures that it has sufficient cash on demand to meet expected operational expenses including the servicing of financial obligations.
-Such liquidity risks are minimised by the amount of cash and bank balances as stated in Note 6(a).
+Such liquidity risks are minimised by the amount of cash and bank balances as stated in Note 6(a) to the financial statements.